1962 San Diego Chargers season: Standings

-Team awards
+Awards

+Internal

 Late in the season, the Chargers held their annual awards banquet.
 The Most Inspirational Player award was conferred by teammates, while others were decided by a fan vote.

+External

+Nine Chargers were in the West division squad for the AFL All-Star game; Ron Mix was named to the Associated Press All-AFL 1st team and three others to the 2nd team.